 The Toubkal National Park is open all year round.
 If you want to take advantage of its forests and greenery, the best time to visit is from Mai to October.
 The cold season lasts from early February to late April and offers many skiing and snow-shoeing activities.

 Where to Stay at Toubkal Mount?

 There are many huts at the Toubkal National Park to rest and spend the night.
-To avoid any bad surprises, make sure your book early at an authorized place.
-You can find more information about the available accomodations in the Toubkal mobile app (seen in section above) or the Toubkal National Park official site.
+To avoid any nasty surprises, make sure you book early at an authorized place.
+You can find more information about the available accommodations in the Toubkal mobile app (seen in the section above) or the Toubkal National Park official site.

 From design and decor to food and travel, moroccanzest is the space where I share what I loved growing up in Morocco, and more.
 It’s your destination for everything beautiful, artistic, and made the Moroccan way with love.